squeaknode/squeak/docs/how-squeak-protocol-works.md

 ### Selling decryption keys over Lightning

-The basic idea for how content is sold is as follows:
+The basic idea for selling content is as follows:

 * Alice has a piece of content she wants to sell.
 * Alice generates a scalar value `s1` to use as an encryption/decryption key, and encrypts the content.